JeevanandanRamasamy/RU-Super-Scheduler/README.md

 - Add CI workflow to run backend tests and frontend lint/build
 - Provide an `.env.example` for both backend and frontend

-## License

-This project does not include license information in the repository.
-If you intend to open-source it, add a `LICENSE` file (MIT/Apache-2.0 recommended).

 ---

 See `backend/README.md` and `frontend/README.md` for per-subsystem setup and developer commands.